 As part of the Comprehensive Area Assessment (CAA) framework for districts, the Council has been assessed under the 'use of resources' category.
 The overall score for 2008/09 was a 2, which is a good achievement to maintain this score from CPA, as CAA is a harder test.
 The 2009/10 score was being moderated by the Audit Commission and we were confident that we going to achieve some 3s.
-However, there was an announcement from the Audit Commission at the end of May 2010 that work on CAA, including the use or resources, ceased with immediate effect.
+However, there was an announcement from the Audit Commission at the end of May 2010 that work on CAA, including the use or resources, ceased with immediate effect following the abolition of CAA by the new coalition government.

-5.0 Significant governance issues
+5 Significant governance issues